bravokeyl/message-trigger/readme.md

 ## Installation

-* Upload 'meassagetrigger' folder  to the '/wp-content/plugins/'' directory
+* Upload 'meassage-trigger' folder  to the '/wp-content/plugins/' directory
-* Activate the plugin through the \'Plugins\' menu in WordPress
+* Activate the plugin through the 'Plugins' menu in WordPress
 * Go to Settings->Message Trigger and set the messages
 * Go to specific post you will separate box for trigger message

+## To Do

+* Add tickering or scrolling for messages as marquee is obselete.
+* Write a post on how to style
+* Fix -- Looks quirky with Twenty Sixteen theme enabled

 ## Changelog

-1.0 Initial Commit
+- 1.0 Initial Commit

 1.1
 - Restructuring of the code
 - Add id to the information
 - Don't display the message if it is empty
-- The message is translate by shortcode